kstep/graphicsmagick/www/index.rst

 .. _`Flickr` : http://www.flickr.com/
 .. _`John Allspaw's presentation` : http://www.kitchensoap.com/2009/04/03/slides-from-web20-expo-2009-and-somethin-else-interestin/

 GraphicsMagick is the swiss army knife of image processing.
-Comprised of 248K physical lines (according to `SLOCCount`_) of source code in the base package (or 891K including 3rd party libraries) it provides a robust and efficient collection of tools and libraries which support reading, writing, and manipulating an image in over 88 major formats including important formats like DPX, GIF, JPEG, JPEG-2000, PNG, PDF, PNM, and TIFF.
+Comprised of 259K physical lines (according to David A. Wheeler's `SLOCCount`_) of source code in the base package (or 900K including 3rd party libraries) it provides a robust and efficient collection of tools and libraries which support reading, writing, and manipulating an image in over 88 major formats including important formats like DPX, GIF, JPEG, JPEG-2000, PNG, PDF, PNM, and TIFF.

 Image processing is multi-threaded using OpenMP_ so that CPU-bound tasks scale linearly as processor cores are added.
 OpenMP_ support requires